 You want your website, product, service, or company to be at the top of the results of any Google search.
 But, how does this happen?
 Well, this is where we come in – we pay close attention to Google and how it is changing its search algorithm.
 The search algorithm determines how your website is scored or ranked and this determines where it is displayed on the search engine results page.

 To help you understand why you may have noticed changes in how your website has been ranking over the past year, we put together a timeline highlighting the large Google algorithm changes.
-Of course, this is just a brief overview of the Google updates, if you want to know more about Google and how it really does impact the success of your online presence, the is available to meet with you to show you how these Google updates impact you.
+Of course, this is just a brief overview of the Google updates, if you want to know more about Google and how it really does impact the success of your online presence, the Know Agency team is available to meet with you to show you how these Google updates impact you.

 Feb.
 4, 2015: Unnamed Update